gulfiliz/gulfiliz.github.io/_posts/2025-08-08-general-relativity.md

 **The cosmological constant $$\Lambda$$:**

-Einstein introduced $$\Lambda$$ in 1917 to produce a static universe — his "greatest blunder."
+Einstein introduced $$\Lambda$$ in 1917 to produce a static universe, his "greatest blunder."

 After Hubble's discovery of cosmic expansion (1929), he abandoned it.